OliverJKent/instagram_login_page_clone/README.md

 # sparta_global_instagram_homework
-The task was the recreate the Instagram login page.
+The task was to recreate the Instagram login page.